Counseling Degrees & Licenses in North Dakota

 |

-LPCCs and LPCs are required to renew their licenses every two years in South Dakota.
-The fee to renew is $225.
-LPCCs are required to complete 40 hours of continuing education activities, and LPCs are required to complete 30.
+LPCCs and LPCs are required to renew their licenses every two years in North Dakota.
+There is a fee to renew.
+The LAPC license is good for two years and cannot be renewed.
+However, an extension can be requested via recommendation of an associate professional counselor’s supervisor; log of individual, group, and client contact hours to date; and a proposed schedule to finish the required supervision and client contact hours.
+There are associated fees.
+LPCCs are required to complete 30 hours of continuing education, along with 10 additional hours of clinical professional development.
+LPCs are required to complete 30 continuing education hours.
 Of those hours, 15 must be face-to-face attendance for LPCs and 20 hours for LPCCs.
 Both types of licensees must submit three hours of ethics.
 Renewals also must be accompanied by a Statement of Professional Intent, which details the scope of practice, how the practice is delivered, and who is the primary clientele. |

 Applied Behavioral Analysis (ABA) Licenses in North Dakota